quipucords/quipudocs/source/install_scripted_offline_rhel7_rhel8.rst

  - **install_cli**
     - Contains a ``true`` or ``false`` value.
 Defaults to ``true``.
 Supply ``false`` to skip the installation of the command line tool.
  - **pkg_install_dir**
-    - Contains the fully qualified path to the downloaded packages for the installer.
+    - Contains the fully qualified path to the downloaded packages for the qpc-tools install feature.
 Defaults to ``<installer>/packages/``.
  - **server_install_dir**
     - Contains the fully qualified path to the installation directory for the Quipucords server.
 Defaults to ``~/quipucords/``.
  - **server_port**